nsdea/onlix.me-2022/onlix/blog/useful-python-code-snippets/page.md

 Which will install all of them.
 Then

-If you are unsure, if you've already downloaded a package, don't worry - pip will simply skip the installation of it.
+If you are unsure wether you've already downloaded a package or not, don't worry - `pip` will simply skip the installation or update the package.
 So just install all of the packages to be sure!

 ***